 If you do decide to book excursions make sure you book them ahead of time because spots will fill up quickly.
 Most of the excursions you do not have to pay for until you get on the ship.
 We actually got off the ship just long enough to do some shopping in Nassau since we had already done the dolphin excursion before and spent the rest of the time on the ship.

-If you plan to do any off shore shopping be sure and talk to your Disney Cruise Ships staff as they usually having a shopping expert on board that can give you VIP coupons to use.
-We did offboard at Castaway Cay and stayed all day on the beach.
+If you plan to do any off shore shopping be sure and talk to your Disney Cruise Ships staff as they usually have a shopping expert on board that can give you VIP coupons to use.
+We did gett off board at Castaway Cay and stayed all day on the beach.
 We did the Stingray excursion while our kids did a special excursion just for the teens.
 If you get off at Castaway Cay, be sure and plan to get off the ship early so you can get an umbrella before they all fill up.

 Activities included on The Magic: